This post describes how to turn remote desktop sharing in Ubuntu Linux on or off.

 To let others interact with your Desktop, set the Remote Control switch to on.
 This may allow the other person to move your mouse, run applications, and browse files on your computer.

 The Authentication section displays the login credentials used in the client software on the connecting device.

 You can use the suggested password or enter your own in the Password field.

 How to connect to Ubuntu Desktop via Remote Desktop Connections

-On Windows machine, open Remote Desktop Connections app.
+On a Windows machine, open the Remote Desktop Connections app.
 Then type in your Ubuntu Linux machine hostname or IP address.

 Use the username and password defined with the Sharing settings in Ubuntu Linux and connect.